sergeych/mp_stools/README.md

-# MP Sergeych's tools
+# MP (actually KMM) Sergeych's tools

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> Important: We recommend to upgrade to `1.2.2`.
-Version `1.2.3-SNAPSHOT` is a work in progress also to add ios targets
+> Important: We recommend to upgrade to `1.3.2-SNAPSHOT+`.
+It has important fixes (in float format).

-There was a bug in `1.0.*`, fixed since `1.1.0`, please upgrade your dependencies.
-Also, 1.2.* fixes incorrect package naming.

-(well it was _string tools_ once, then I found few vital ByteArray (therefore binary) tools missing in MP form, so now its sergeych;'s tools ;) )
+Kotlin Multiplatform (also KMM) important missing tools, like sprintf with wide variety of formats, portable base64

 # Why reinventing the wheel?

-When I has started to write our applications and libraries in MP mode, as our code work the same on 3 of the plaforms we develop for, I have found that many tools our team is used to do not exist on all platforms, or exist with different interfaces.
+When I had started to write our applications and libraries in MP mode, as our code work the same on 3 of the plaforms we develop for, I have found that many tools our team is used to do not exist on all platforms, or exist with different interfaces.
 So, I've started to write protable interfaces to it that works everywhere and _with the same interface_ on all three platforms.